liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/03-creating-entry-list-screenlet/02-creating-the-screenlet-ui.markdown

 entries.
 The mechanisms they use to display data, however, are almost identical.

-To get started, create a new package named `view` inside the `getentriesscreenlet` package.
+To get started, create a new package named `view` inside the `entrylistscreenlet` package.
 You'll create the row layout first.

 ## Creating the Row Layout [](id=creating-the-row-layout)

 First, you must create the layout the Screenlet uses to display each row in the list.
-Recall that in Guestbook List Screenlet, `guestbook_row.xml` serves this purpose with a single `TextView` used to display a guestbook's name.
+Recall that in Guestbook List Screenlet, `guestbook_row.xml` serves this purpose with a single `TextView` it uses to display a guestbook's name.
 You'll create a similar layout here for Entry List Screenlet, but you'll use two `TextView` elements: one for the entry, and one for the name of the person that left it.
 Create `entry_row.xml` in your app's `res/layout` directory, and